EBZebra/docs/1.2/source/guide/configreference.md

 	<WebSQLDBQuota value="20000"/>

 ### WebSQLDBPath
 Path to an existing directory to store Web SQL databases.
-Not supported in Android.
+Only supported on Windows Mobile/CE using the Zebra Webkit.

 **Possible Values**